Starting on an insulin pump at the RCH

 3. Insulin pump checklist

-*The current waitlist to begin insulin pump therapy at RCH is approximately 15 months from the time your checklist is completed and received.
-We are reviewing our processes to reduce this wait time.
+*The current waitlist to begin insulin pump therapy at the RCH is approximately 12 months from the time your checklist is completed and received.
+We are currently reviewing our processes to reduce this wait time.

 Insulin pump learning and appointments

-Online learning module, learning how the insulin pump works
+Online learning module (linked above), learning how the insulin pump works

 This module provides key information to consider before starting insulin pump therapy.
 It includes frequently asked questions, explains how a pump works—including hybrid closed-loop technology and outlines important benefits and challenges.
 Along the way, you will answer questions to support your decision to switching to pump therapy, with links to pump companies also provided.